TomCarton/SwirlEffect/README.md

 This effect is based on sending pixels to the frame buffer following a 'swirl' table.

-A swirl table can be obtained by drawing an image with gradients from color 0 to color 255.

 ![](https://raw.githubusercontent.com/TomCarton/SwirlEffect/master/images/swirlref_1.bmp)

+A swirl table can be obtained by drawing an image with gradients.
+The effect picks pixels with color#0, then color#1, ... to color#255.

+Thus you can influct the way the next image appears.

 ![](https://raw.githubusercontent.com/TomCarton/SwirlEffect/master/images/swirlref_2.bmp)
 ![](https://raw.githubusercontent.com/TomCarton/SwirlEffect/master/images/swirlref_3.bmp)